Schepp/CSS-Filters-Polyfill/README.md

 This polyfill supports filter declarations in embedded (`<style>`) and external (`<link rel="stylesheet">`) stylesheets.
 It does not support inline-styles (i.e. style-attributes).

-There you define a filter by using the unprefixed W3C syntax, e.g.:
+You define a filter by using the unprefixed W3C syntax, e.g.:

 ```css
 .element{